sustainable-computing-io/kepler/docs/developer/design/architecture/gpu-power-monitoring.md

 ### 1. Idle Power Calibration

-Idle power is estimated as minimum observed power.
-If Kepler starts while GPU is under load, the first reading becomes the "idle" baseline, causing inaccurate active power calculations.
+Idle power is observed only while no compute processes are running.
+On a GPU that is never idle, no baseline is recorded and idle power stays 0, so total power is reported as active power.

-**Mitigation**: Start Kepler before GPU workloads, or wait for a period of low GPU activity.
+**Mitigation**: set a known value with `--experimental.gpu.idle-power=<watts>` (YAML: `experimental.gpu.idlePower`), which takes precedence over observation.

 ### 2. Time-Slicing Accuracy

 `GetProcessUtilization()` returns sampled data, not continuous measurements.
 Rapid process switching may not be fully captured.

-### 3. MIG Power Attribution Not Yet Implemented
+### 3. MIG Power Attribution Needs DCGM

-Multi-Instance GPU mode is detected, but power attribution requires DCGM for per-partition metrics (NVML returns N/A for MIG power).
-DCGM integration is planned for upcoming PRs.
+NVML returns N/A for MIG instance power, so per-instance attribution depends on a reachable dcgm-exporter.
+Without one, active power is split equally across the running processes of the device.

 ### 4. Single Vendor Per Node